Building an AI-based browser phone extension

 - Safari

-We will designate content.js as the JavaScript file that the extension will inject by default into any tabs.
-We will designate background.js as the browser’s service worker, which will be used to pop up a separate page (client.js) that can function as the Phone app.
+We will use content.js as the JavaScript file injected into tabs by default.
+We will use background.js as the browser extension service worker, which opens a separate page (client.js) that functions as the phone app.

 Taking the manifest.json configuration of a Chrome MV3 extension as an example: